 - files: small files are useful for smoothing rough edges and removing posts that you may have missed with the side cutters

 - Model-Glue: Something has to hold these things together.
 When gluing plastic models It is best to use plastic model glue.
 It will give the strongest bond for plastics.
-I prefer the Tamiya extra thin kind because it gets in bete=ween parts easily, and if you accidentally get some on your mini it is easier to sand it than thick glue or super glue.
-Unfortunately, it doesn’t work on other materials than plastic.
+I prefer the Tamiya extra thin kind because it gets in between parts easily, and if you accidentally get some on your mini it is easier to sand it than thick glue or super glue.
+Unfortunately, it doesn’t work on materials other than plastic.
 If you are assembling metal or resin models you will need some superglue.
 I like the superglue army painter makes It is available at most local gaming stores.

 - Pin vise: this is a useful tool for securing large pieces that are difficult for glue alone to hold

 - Magnets: These are great for creating interchangeable parts on your models (read an article about this HERE)